hal9000-swarm/systemd-timesyncd-wait/README.md

 introduce some other problems.

 So, I'm introducing systemd-timesyncd-wait.
-It is a service that listens for messages from systemd-timesyncd, and block until it sees a message indicating that systemd-timesyncd has synchronized the time.
+It is a service that listens for messages from systemd-timesyncd, and blocks until it sees a message indicating that systemd-timesyncd has synchronized the time.

 # Installation